 The two men collaborated on the final design of Tierra Oaks Golf Course as well as later projects at Lockford Springs in Lodi CA, Mount Shasta Resort in Mount Shasta, Apple Mountain in the Sierra Nevada foothills east of Sacramento and Stonetree Golf Club in Novato located at the north end of the San Francisco Bay.

-Tierra Oaks Golf Club construction began and natural adjustments were made as each hole unfolded.
+Tierra Oaks Golf Club construction began and minor adjustments were made as each hole unfolded.
 The routing of the course which takes you along Stillwater Creek and it's many tributaries has an interesting and nostalgic design.
-While traversing the the course you don't return to the clubhouse until the conclusion of your 18 holes of golf much like Pebble Beach Golf links and the home of golf, The Old Course at St. Andrews.
+While traversing the the course you don't return to the clubhouse until the conclusion of your 18 holes of golf.
+This is much like Pebble Beach Golf links and The Old Course at St. Andrews, the home of golf, .

 Bella Vista Water district was unable to provide water as previously agreed and the construction of the course was held up due to drought conditions and disagreements over the service.
 Nearly half of this years construction time was lost.

 Construction of the Golf Course was back on track and continued.